Lena Hoschek opens Berlin Fashion Week with Provence-inspired line

 "Several years ago, I discovered hand painted fabric from 1850 in Provence ...
 I had (it) reproduced at my graphic design studio and made my own prints," the designer told Reuters backstage.

-"My inspiration comes mainly from different materials, colors and folkloric patterns, from a lot of traditional customs as well as different ethnic backgrounds."
+"My inspiration comes mainly from different materials, colours and folkloric patterns, from a lot of traditional customs as well as different ethnic backgrounds."

 Other labels to showcase their designs on Tuesday included Sopopular and Pearly Wong.